-J. William Campbell Professor of Medicine & Co-Director, Division of Infectious Diseases
+J. William Campbell Professor of Medicine & Co-director, Infectious Diseases Division

 - MB, BCh, BAO: University College, Dublin, Ireland (1979)

-- Residency, Registrar in Medicine: Mater Misericordiae Hospital, Dublin, Ireland (1983)
+- Residency: St. Vincent’s Hospital, Dublin, Ireland and Mater Misericordiae Hospital, Dublin, Ireland (1983)

 - Fellowship, Infectious Diseases: Washington University School of Medicine, St. Louis, MO (1987)

 - Membership: Royal College of Physicians of Ireland (1981)

 - 1992 Fellow, Royal College of Physicians of Ireland

 - 1994 Fellow, Infectious Diseases Society of America

 - 1999 FIRST AIDE award, 1999, St. Louis Effort for AIDS